PAS: A Training-Free Stabilizer for Temporal Encoding in Video LLMs: Introduction

 \section{Introduction}

 Large multimodal language models extend language-centric architectures to video, enabling open-ended description and reasoning over long temporal contexts.
 A widely used positional encoding is Rotary Position Embeddings (RoPE), originally designed for discrete text tokens.
 In Video LLMs, RoPE is generalized to a multimodal variant (M-RoPE) that encodes temporal ($T$), height ($H$), and width ($W$) dimensions.
 Along the temporal axis, this construction amounts to assigning a finite set of temporal frequencies; each frequency line rotates query and key pairs and induces an independent, periodic contribution to the attention logit.
 In practice, downstream accuracy is sensitive to sampling details: small changes of frame rate or sampling offsets can alter which motion cues are aggregated per token, exposing fragility in temporal encoding.
-One of the reasons is that when this text-oriented mechanism is applied to continuous time, the attention distribution may be be disrupted.
+One of the reasons is that when this text-oriented mechanism is applied to continuous time, the attention distribution may be disrupted.

-To make this precise, we adopt a Fourier view.
+We adopt a Fourier view to address this issue.
 Let $\{\omega_k\}$ denote the temporal line set and define $m(t)$ as the inverse Fourier time-domain kernel associated with these lines.
-Under a standard high dimensional approximation, the RoPE rotated logit at relative lag $t$ can be written as the unrotated content dot product multiplied by $\mathrm{Re}\{m(t)\}$; we later formalize this phase modulation view as Theorem~1.
+Under a standard high dimensional approximation, the RoPE rotated logit at relative lag $t$ can be written as the unrotated content dot product multiplied by $\mathrm{Re}\{m(t)\}$; we later formalize this phase modulation view as \cref{thm:1}.
 Because $m(t)$ is an average of cosines over $\{\omega_k\}$, it is intrinsically rippled at the frame scale, which renders the overall modulation non-smooth.
 Such non-smoothness means that the attention assigned to frames varies with their relative lag: within specific temporal intervals, the modulation can either amplify or attenuate attention.
 A concrete failure occurs when a key frame lands in a low gain interval of $m(t)$, causing its evidence to be suppressed or even ignored (\cref{fig:intro-attn-instability}).
-The upper panel of \cref{fig:intro-figure} visualizes how this interval dependent modulation undermines temporal stability by imposing gain swings across adjacent frames.
+The upper panel of \cref{fig:intro-figure} visualizes how this interval-dependent modulation undermines temporal stability by imposing gain swings across adjacent frames.

 Guided by the idea of a moving average filter, we use multi-head aggregation as a controlled averaging of slightly shifted views of the same temporal kernel, attenuating the high frequency ripple of $m(t)$ while retaining its low frequency trend.
 We therefore introduce Phase Aggregated Smoothing (PAS), a training-free mechanism that assigns small, opposed phase offsets to attention heads while keeping tokenization and parameters unchanged.
 All heads operate on the same merged frame tokens; by applying a head specific temporal offset to queries only, each head observes a time shifted version of $m(t)$.
 Because a time shift changes only phase in the frequency domain, the per-head spectrum magnitude of M-RoPE is preserved.
 Aggregating these complementary heads yields a locally smoother effective modulation across adjacent frames, reducing variance in the multiplicative factor and stabilizing temporal behavior, while leaving tokens and positional structure unchanged.